-In an October interview with CNN, the 46-year-old was asked what she would change about her husband.
+In an October interview with CNN, she was asked what she would change about her husband.
 She replied: "His tweeting".

 Perhaps the best-known of Donald Trump's children, the only daughter of his marriage to Ivana, his first wife.
-A model in her early years, she is now a vice-president at The Trump Organization and was also a judge on her father's reality TV show The Apprentice.
+A model in her early years, she was a vice-president at The Trump Organization, before stepping down when her father became president.
+She was also a judge on her father's reality TV show The Apprentice.

-Her brother Donald Junior says Ivanka, 35, is the favourite child and is referred to as "Daddy's little girl".
+Her brother Donald Junior says Ivanka is the favourite child and is referred to as "Daddy's little girl".

-She has been given a level of authority in the family business that none of his wives have ever had and she is said to handle some of the company's biggest deals.
+She was given a level of authority in the family business that none of his wives ever had and is said to have handled some of the company's biggest deals.